 Without question this ordinance will help the environment, but it will also help our local and state economies.
 According to Sunnyvale’s government website and the California Department of Resources Recycling and Recovery, “Sunnyvale alone uses 75 million plastic bags a year, each resident on average using 497 single-use bags per year.”
 These bags continue to clog our waterways and contribute to Save The Bay’s estimated total of 1 million bags entering the Bay every year.
 And within in the last 15 years only 5% plastic bags are actually recycled throughout California.
 Our negligence of proper disposal forces the state government to spend an estimated $25 million per year to clean our trash.

-Jessica, Justin, and I proudly applaud our city’s effort to ban single-use plastic bags.
-In doing so, the city will instill sustainable habits for generations to come and has made policy decisions for other cities to follow.
+My friends and I proudly applaud our city’s effort to ban single-use plastic bags.
+In doing so, the city will instill sustainable habits for generations to come.
 We are hopeful that this will lead to other bans such as a ban on polystyrene (or Styrofoam) in our town.
 Aronson notes, “While the bag ban is an adjustment for some, I believe that we can turn the use of reusable bags into a lifestyle rather than just a policy.”
 Soon reusable bags will be commonplace throughout Sunnyvale.

 Has your city banned single-use plastics?
 Sign our petition to urge Bay Area governments to ban plastic bags and polystyrene.